how to find jrc global buffet watford

-JRC Global Buffet Watford, is a Pan-Asian-European-American place to eat.
+JRC Global Buffet Watford, is a Pan-Asian-European-American and is one of the places to eat out in Watford.
 It is situated near the flyover at Watford High Street.
 We parked at Palace Car Park, as the map we’d seen suggested that it was near the Palace Theatre, Watford, but it probably would have been better to have parked at the Gade Car Park.

 The entrance belies the size of the place.
 In fact, we passed it trying to find it.
 The design of the logo, the colour scheme, the look of the entrance, perhaps – but we found it on the way back.